 - A 192.168.0.0 to 192.168.255.255 range, which is a 192.168.0.0 network masked by 255.255.0.0 or /16

 - A special range 100.64.0.0 to 100.127.255.255 with a 255.192.0.0 or /10 network mask; this subnet is recommended according to rfc6598 for use as an address pool for CGN (Carrier-Grade NAT)

-Important!
+NOTE: Important!
 If your ISP provides you with an IP address from the list above, you will not be able to set up a connection to your home network computers and servers from the Internet, because private IP addresses are not routed (not accessible) on the Internet.
-If you need to access your home network computers from the Internet, you must contact your ISP to obtain a public IP address..
+If you need to access your home network computers from the Internet, you must contact your ISP to obtain a public IP address.

-However, even with a private IP address, you can set up remote access to the Keenetic's web interface and home network or your router's resources (services) via our domain name service, KeenDNS.
-This includes, for example, access to a device with a web interface, such as a network drive, webcam, server, or to a control interface of Transmission torrent client that's running on your router.
+However, even with a private IP address, you can set up remote access to Keenetic's web interface and home network or your router's resources (services) via our domain name service, KeenDNS.
+This includes, for example, access to a device with a web interface, such as a network drive, webcam, server, or to a control interface of the Transmission torrent client that's running on your router.

 As far as Internet security is concerned, using a private IP address is more secure than using a public IP address, as private IP addresses are not directly visible on the Internet and are located behind NAT, which also ensures the security of the home network.
 When using a public IP address, measures are required to provide additional security for the computer or server that are exposing their services to the Internet (e.g. using a firewall to block ports and protocols that are not used by the server; using a DMZ network segment to separate public services from the local network, etc.).

 A complete list of network descriptions for IPv4 can be found in RFC6890.